List of Dutch football transfers winter 2009–10

 This is a list of transfers in Dutch football for the 2010 Winter transfer window.
 Only moves featuring an Eredivisie side and/or an Eerste Divisie side are listed.

 The winter transfer window will open on January 1, 2009, and will close on February 2.
 Deals may be signed at any given moment in the season, but the actual transfer may only take place during the transfer window.
 Unattached players may sign at any moment.

-HFC Haarlem was declared bankrupt on 25 January 2010, so all the players can move freely, outside of the transfer periode, to another club.
+HFC Haarlem was declared bankrupt on 25 January 2010, so all the players can move freely, outside of the transfer period, to another club.